EXPLAINER: States still in play and what makes them that way

 As long as those ballots are postmarked by Nov.
 3, state election officials have until Nov.
 12 to count them.
 And when it comes to mail ballots, Biden was outperforming Trump.
 That means the ballots yet to be counted could give Biden a lead.

-“We’re winning Pennsylvania by a tremendous amount.
-We’re up 690,000 votes in Pennsylvania.
-These aren’t even close.
-It’s not like, ‘Oh, it’s close,’” Trump said during an appearance at the White House.
+The Pennsylvania secretary of state’s website said Friday that there were 102,541 more mail ballots to count.
+Many were from Allegheny County, a largely Democratic area that is home to Pittsburgh, and the Democratic stronghold of Philadelphia County.

-By early Friday his lead had slipped to about 18,000 votes — and the race is expected to get tighter.
+Additionally, there are potentially tens of thousands of provisional ballots that remain to be tabulated, though an exact number remained unclear.
+Those ballots will be counted after officials verify their eligibility to be included.

-One reason is because elections officials are not allowed to process mail-in ballots until Election Day under state law.
+Elections officials are not allowed to process mail-in ballots until Election Day under state law.
 It’s a form of voting that has skewed heavily in Biden’s favor after Trump spent months claiming without proof that voting by mail would lead to widespread voter fraud.

 Mail ballots from across the state overwhelmingly broke in Biden’s direction.

 There’s also a possibility the race won’t be decided for days.
-If there is less than a half percentage point difference between Biden and Trump’s vote total, state law dictates that a recount must be held.
+If there is less than a half percentage point difference between Biden’s and Trump’s vote totals, state law dictates that a recount must be held.

 Democrats had long considered Pennsylvania a part of their “blue wall” — a trifecta that also includes Wisconsin and Michigan — that for years had served as a bulwark in presidential elections.
 In 2016, Trump won each by less than a percentage point.